Common Names

 For Patients & Caregivers

-Taurine has been shown to help muscle function and may lower risk of cardiovascular disease.
+Taurine may help muscle function and lower risk of cardiovascular disease.

-Taurine is an amino acid present in many tissues of mammals that plays an important role in heart, muscle, and nervous system functioning.
-Taurine is obtained through diet by eating meat, dairy, and seafood products, and it can also be made in the body from the amino acid cysteine.
+Taurine is an amino acid present in many tissues of mammals.
+It plays an important role in heart, muscle, and nervous system functioning.
+Taurine is obtained through diet by eating meat, dairy, and seafood products.
+It can also be made in the body from the amino acid cysteine.
 Eating foods rich in taurine may lower cardiovascular risk.

-In animal studies, taurine reduced muscle dysfunction and wasting from disuse, imbalances that prevent the natural detoxification processes, and nerve pain.
+In animal studies, taurine reduced muscle dysfunction and wasting, imbalances in natural detoxification processes, and nerve pain.
 In humans, taking taurine supplements before exercise reduced muscle damage after high-intensity exercise, but its effect on physical or mental performance has been mixed.
-It has also been shown that even though taurine levels can be increased in the muscles of rodents through oral supplementation, this does not occur in humans.
-In overweight and obese adults, taurine reduced inflammation and fat levels in the blood and improved fat and sugar metabolism.
-However, this has not translated into improvements in blood sugar or insulin response in Type 2 diabetes.
+And even though taurine levels can be increased in the muscles of rodents with oral supplementation, this does not occur in humans.
+In overweight and obese adults, taurine reduced inflammation and blood fat levels, and improved fat and sugar metabolism.
+However, it has not improved blood sugar or insulin response in type 2 diabetes.

 Taurine is marketed as a dietary supplement and is also a major ingredient in many energy drinks.
 There have been some toxic effects noted in animal studies and in humans when taken in excess amounts or with alcohol.